SchlossLab/Baxter_glne007Modeling_GenomeMed_2015/Baxter_glne007_2015_manuscript.md

 III.
 Methods

     a.
 Study Design/Patient sampling
-		- subjects 18 y.o. or older, able to tolerate 58ml of blood removal.
 		From Joe's paper:
 			"Eligible patients were 18 years of age or older, able to tolerate 58 mL of blood removal at 2 time points, willing to complete an gFOBT Kit,